twinfoundation/vault/packages/vault-connector-hashicorp/docs/reference/classes/HashicorpVaultConnector.md

 `string`

-The name of the key to create.
+The name of the key to generate and store in the vault.

 ##### type

 `VaultKeyType`

-The type of the key to create.
+The type of key to create.

 #### Returns

 `Promise`\<`Uint8Array`\>

-The private key.
+The public key for the key pair.

 #### Implementation of